HB 122

 HB 441

-Seeks to extend state equal protection rights to fetuses, which legal experts say would criminalize abortion at any stage of pregnancy.
+Seeks to extend state equal protection rights to fetuses, which legal experts say would create significant criminal and medical-liability questions around pregnancy care.
 Stalled in House Judiciary committee since February 2025.

 HB 470

-Forbids immigration arrests, detentions, and searches at schools, houses of worship, healthcare facilities, and other sensitive community spaces that people depend on regardless of immigration status.
+Forbids immigration arrests, detentions, and searches at schools, houses of worship, healthcare facilities, and other sensitive community spaces.

 HB 478